a63976659/ComfyUI-Yedp-Action-Director/README.md

 ## **🐛 Troubleshooting**

+* **"animation not playing":**
+  * the node has been built to play animations from mixamo, the rig needs to follow a similar prefix structure and a few known synonyms such as "Pelvis" for "Hips" (things such as mixamo:Hips/(prefix)_Hips should be recognized fine).
+Support for HY-MOTION rig name convention has also been added recently.
 * **"Viewport is invisible on load":**
   * *Solution:* Depending on your browser zoom, the viewport might initialize at size 0\.
 Simply **resize the node slightly** by dragging the bottom-right corner, and the viewport will snap into place.
 * **"Animation not found":**